 PC: We started the project alone for a time, and then we presented it to Ubisoft who agreed to publish it.
 We’re extremely happy to work with them and benefit from their enormous experience.
 We worked together with the editorial teams at Ubisoft in order to fine tune and improve the game.
 They helped us out immensely with a wide-angle perspective.
 It’s always hard to take a step back when you’ve got your nose to the grindstone.

-What platforms will the game release on?
+What platforms will the game come out on?

 PC: The game will be available on Xbox Live Arcade and PlayStation Network, and will be released in 2013.